Swedish Security Service: History

-The period between 1939 and 1945 was marked with extensive foreign intelligence activity in Sweden, resulting in the arrest of numerous spies and enemy agents.
+The period between 1939 and 1945 was marked by extensive foreign intelligence activity in Sweden, resulting in the arrest of numerous spies and enemy agents.
 Some of the most notorious post-war spies are Fritiof Enbom, Hilding Andersson, Stig Wennerström and Stig Bergling.
-In all of these cases the spying was done on behalf of the Soviet Union and the spies were convicted to life in prison.
+In all of these cases the spying was done on behalf of the Soviet Union and the spies were convicted to lifetime of penal labour, the supreme penalty under civilian law.
+All were, however, pardoned after roughly ten years.

 In the early 1970s, Sweden was rocked by a number of terrorist acts perpetrated by Croatian separatists.
 Some of the most significant cases were the 1971 Yugoslavian embassy attack in Stockholm and the hijacking of Scandinavian Airlines System Flight 130 a year later.
-The inception of the first Terrorist Act in 1973 was an immediate policy upshot of this, which among other things gave the police the right to deport people affiliated with terrorist organisations without delay.
+The inception of the first Terrorist Act in 1973 was an immediate policy upshot of this, which among other things gave the police the right to deport people affiliated with terrorist organizations without delay.
 These incidents also led to internal changes within the Department of Security, which received more resources.
 On 28 February 1986, Prime Minister Olof Palme was assassinated by an unknown gunman.
 The Department was not widely criticized, partly because Palme himself had declined protection on the night of the murder.
 It nevertheless sparked the resignation of the National Police Commissioner Nils Erik Åhmansson and the head of the Department, Sune Sandström, following the revelation of the Ebbe Carlsson affair in 1988.

 The Swedish Security Service was established on 1 October 1989, on the recommendations put forward by a Government committee tasked with evaluating the Department of Security following the assassination of Palme.
 The new agency was—although still formally a part of the National Police Board—more independent, with its own Director-General and political oversight also increased.
 Furthermore, the Service took over the formal responsibility for all close protection tasks, which was previously shared with the National Police Board and the Stockholm County Police.
 On 10 September 2003, Minister for Foreign Affairs Anna Lindh was assassinated by Mijailo Mijailović, who was arrested two weeks later.
 The Government reviewed its procedures in the wake of the Lindh killing, which led to the doubling of the number of close-protection officers.
-On 1 January 2015, the police reorganised again into a unified agency, with the Swedish Security Service becoming a fully independent agency.
+On 1 January 2015, the police reorganized again into a unified agency, with the Swedish Security Service becoming a fully independent agency.